-Good, that means that you (and your organization) understand how essential product information is to digital growth.
-You may, however, be wondering “where do we start?” and “how do we ensure this vital implementation succeeds?”
-Keep reading.
+If you (and your organization) understand how essential product information is to digital growth, you may be wondering “where do we start?” and “how do we ensure this vital implementation succeeds?”

 First things first: Product information is the heartbeat of scalable eCommerce.